JayWIlsonJr/Notes/class-08/README.md

 # Scope
 ## Context
-Context means the context in which code is executing
+Context means the context in which code is executing (scope, strict mode, value of `this`)
 - Global context
 - Function context is created every time a function is executed.
 - `eval` creates a new context